-This document should be read alongside the Town Council's Medium Term Financial Strategy, its Annual Budget Report and the priority project list approved by Council every six months.
-While the Town Council is committed to delivering on the priorities set out in this document, it can only do so within the financial constraints set out in its medium-term financial plan.
+This document should be read alongside the Town Council's Medium Term Financial Plan, its Annual Budget Report and the priority project list approved by Council every six months.
+While the Town Council is committed to delivering on the priorities set out in this document, it can only do so within the constraints of its medium-term financial strategy.